jkrei0/graphing-calculator/README.md

 ## Bugs
 Bugs nearest the top of the list are ones that will likely get fixed first
-- When entering functions, each x result appears one lower than it should be.
-Probably something with `functionToEquation`, probably obvious.

 - When entering an equation *starting* with addition or subtraction, (eg `+2` or `-x`), a segmentation fault occurs, seemlingly on line `209-210` (the very beginning of `solve->GET`)

   I do not know what is causing this.